Latest updates from the Board of Science.

 At the BMA’s annual representative meeting (ARM), it is customary to hold a series of scientific lectures, and as such, are named after the first BMA representative body chair.
 The Board of Science agree the topics and speakers for these lectures each year with the aim of providing a variety of debate and knowledge sharing.

-At the 2018 ARM, held in Brighton, the Board of Science were delighted to invite the following guests to speak on the following subjects:
+At the 2019 ARM, held in Belfast, the Board of Science were delighted to invite the following guests to speak on the following subjects:

 - Dr Sara Hurley, Chief Dental Officer, NHS England – Putting the mouth back in the body